IHDCYH Institute Advisory Board Members – Biographies

 Chair, Sport Injury Prevention Research Centre

 Carolyn Emery is a physiotherapist and injury epidemiologist.
 She is a Professor in the Faculty of Kinesiology and in Pediatrics and Community Health Sciences, Cumming School of Medicine, University of Calgary.
-She is a Canada Research Chair (Tier 1) in Concussion and Fellow of the Canadian Academy of Health Sciences.
+She is a Canada Research Chair (Tier 1) in Concussion and Fellow of the Canadian Academy of Health Sciences and Royal Society of Canada.
 Carolyn is the Chair of the Sport Injury Prevention Research Centre (1 of 11 and the Canadian International Olympic Committee Research Centre for Prevention of Injury and Protection of Athlete Health) and is a member of the Alberta Children’s Hospital Research Institute, O’Brien Institute for Public Health, Hotchkiss Brain Institute, McCaig Institute for Bone and Joint Health.

 In 2018, Carolyn was awarded a Canada Institutes for Health Research Foundation Grant (SHRed injuries – Surveillance in High Schools and Community Sport to Reduce Injuries and their Consequences in Youth).
 As nominated PI, her pan-Canadian multidisciplinary research team recently received significant funding from the National Football League Play Smart Play Safe Program for SHRed Concussions aimed to reduce the significant burden of concussions and their consequences in youth sport.
 Carolyn’s research priorities for moving upstream towards prevention to ensure the greatest public heath impact in reducing the burden of injuries and concussions and their consequences in youth.
 This includes the prevention of reduced levels of physical activity, overweight and obesity, early osteoarthritis, consequences of concussion, and chronic illness.
 Overarchingly, Carolyn aims to keep kids participating in the sports they love.